thorsten/phpMyFAQ/documentation/documentation.md

 Choose your installed phpMyFAQ version and click the button of the update script, your version will automatically be updated.

-You can find the changed files between the 2.8.x versions in the file *CHANGEDFILES*.
+You can find the changed files between the 2.9.x versions in the file *CHANGEDFILES*.

 [back to top][64]

 * * *

-**3.5. <a id="3.5"></a>Modifying templates for phpMyFAQ 2.8.x**
+**3.5. <a id="3.5"></a>Modifying templates for phpMyFAQ 2.9.x**

-Your current 2.5.x, 2.6.x and 2.7.x templates are **barely** compatible with phpMyFAQ 2.8 because we changed the complete CSS framework to Bootstrap.
+Your current 2.6.x, 2.7.x and 2.8.x templates are **barely** compatible with phpMyFAQ 2.9 because we changed the complete CSS framework to Bootstrap v3.
 We're also using a lot of Ajax based technologies and CSS3 in the frontend now.
 We moved the login from a dropdown form to an own page with the login form.
 We also added a glossary page which you might know from the administration backend from older versions.

 We recommend you'll take a look at the main [Bootstrap documentation](http://getbootstrap.com/).
 Please don't forget that the style sheets are written with [LESS](http://lesscss.org/).
 You have to compile the LESS files into CSS using a LESS